Updated

 Non-slip mat

-A grippy mat helps your dog feel steady while they learn, especially on slick floors.
+A grippy mat helps your dog feel steady during Clean Up Toys so they can think instead of slipping around.

 Questions people ask